nzfeng/signed-heat-3d/README.md

 # Performance

-As of February 2025, the linear solves in the `multigrid` branch of this repo are accelerated using the algebraic multigrid implementation in [AMGCL](https://amgcl.readthedocs.io/en/latest/).
+Linear solves are accelerated using the algebraic multigrid implementation in [AMGCL](https://amgcl.readthedocs.io/en/latest/).

 But there are still several further obvious areas of performance improvement, which haven't been implemented yet: